davbyr/xAnimate/README.md

 ## Usage examples

-### 1. Make animation of dataarray using a bespoke frame plotting function
+### 1. Make animation of a single dataarray using a bespoke frame plotting function

 Import what we need: